dotnet/aspire/src/Components/Aspire.Azure.AI.OpenAI/README.md

 builder.AddAzureOpenAIClient("openaiConnectionName", settings => settings.DisableTracing = true);
 ```

-You can also setup the [OpenAIClientOptions](https://learn.microsoft.com/dotnet/api/azure.ai.openai.openaiclientoptions) using the optional `Action<IAzureClientBuilder<OpenAIClient, OpenAIClientOptions>> configureClientBuilder` parameter of the `AddAzureOpenAIClient` method.
+You can also setup the [AzureOpenAIClientOptions](https://learn.microsoft.com/dotnet/api/azure.ai.openai.openaiclientoptions) using the optional `Action<IAzureClientBuilder<AzureOpenAIClient, AzureOpenAIClientOptions>> configureClientBuilder` parameter of the `AddAzureOpenAIClient` method.
 For example, to set the client ID for this client:

 ```csharp
 builder.AddAzureOpenAIClient("openaiConnectionName", configureClientBuilder: configureClientBuilder: builder => builder.ConfigureOptions(options => options.NetworkTimeout = TimeSpan.FromSeconds(2)));